 Harmful content

-Block or flag inputs and outputs that contain hate speech, violence, sexual content, or instructions for dangerous activities.
+Block or flag inputs and outputs containing hate speech, violence, sexual content, or dangerous activity instructions.
 Configurable sensitivity levels per category.

 Sensitive data

-Automatically detect and redact PII — names, emails, phone numbers, SSNs, credit card numbers — from both inputs (to prevent prompt injection) and outputs (to prevent leakage).
+Automatically detect and redact PII — names, emails, SSNs, credit card numbers — from both inputs and outputs.

 Denied topics

-Define custom topic policies in plain English — “do not discuss competitor products”, “refuse requests about investment advice” — and Bedrock enforces them automatically.
+Define custom topic policies in plain English — “do not discuss competitor products” — and Bedrock enforces them automatically.

 Hallucination detection

-Contextual grounding checks compare Claude’s output against the source material (from a Knowledge Base or inline context) and flag or block responses that aren’t well-supported.
+Contextual grounding checks compare Claude’s output against source material and flag or block responses that aren’t well-supported.

 Python · invoke model with guardrailresponse = client.invoke_model(